bvarberg/lab-friday-testing-in-react/src/components/UserChip/README.md

 data.
 We also knew that this component wouldn't need to know how that data was fetched.
 Working from our design concept/sketch, we knew there would not be any interact/action the component would need to manage (yet).
-It really just needs to putting data in the right place and style the output.
+It really just needs to put data in the right place and style the output.

 All of the above pushed us towards using Storybook as our feedback mechanism, rather than using Jest to drive the component with tests.